busoc/duplicate/README.md

   if the option is not set or let empty.
 * keep-listen: tells duplicate to stay listening after the TCP connection with the remote client is closed or encounters any errors
+* certificate: TLS certificate

+### table [certificate]

+* cert-file: path to certificate pem encoded
+* cert-key: path to key pem encode
+* cert-auth: list of certificates to be used when verifying clients certificate
+* policy:

 ### table [[route]]